xtrent777x/terminal-readme/README.md

 * [Questions](#questions)

 ## Install
-To install the user must have/use the command line.
-Node must be installed on the user computer as well as downloading and having installed npm package inquirer.
+To install the user muct have/use the command line.
+Node must be installed on the user computer and as well have and download the NPM iquirer package

 ## License
 N/A